-During the study we have obtained a fish production of $5.6 \ 10^3$ kg/ha/year for the fed population and $4.3 \ 10^3$ kg/ha/year for the non-fed population.
-This order of magnitude agrees with data given by Iqbal (1999) which states a production of $7 \ 10^3$ kg/ha/year in mixed fish culture using duckweed as sole fish feed.
-The conversion ratio of duckweed of 4.5% for the fed Tilapia is rather low compared to 10%given in the literature (Skillicorn 1993).
-Compared to the natural fed population this ration or the gain obtained by duckweed feeding is only 1.5%.
-One of the explication can be find in the proportion of duckweed feed / natural feed, which was constant and did not evaluate with the increasing fish biomass.
-The aquaculture is one of the most simple application of duckweed.
-The plants do not need to be stored, transformed or transported.
-According to the WHO the fishes grown in this way do not present any inconveniences for the human consumption if, before the consumption, self-cleansing in clean water is allowed.
+During the study we have obtained a fish production of 5.6 10^3 kg/ha/year for the fed population and 4.3 10^3 kg/ha/year for the non-fed population.
+This order of magnitude agrees with data given by Iqbal (1999) which states a production of 7 10^3 kg/ha/year in mixed fish culture using duckweed as sole fish feed.
+The conversion ratio of duckweed of 4.5% for the fed Tilapia is rather low compared to 10% given in the literature (Skillicorn 1993).
+Compared to the natural fed population this ration or the gain obtained by duckweed feeding was only 1.5 due to abundant natural feed.

 Thanks to high nutritional value, comparable to soybeans, duckweed represents a strong market value.
 It can be compared to another local plant the Bourgou (Equinocloa stagnina), which is used as animal feed.
 The market price of duckweed is most probably situated something lower than that of Bourgou commercialised at 25 CFA(1)/kg.
 We estimate it at 100 CFA a bucket or between 10 and 30 CFA/kg.
 The usual price of the carp (Tilapia) is between 800 and 1200 CFA/kg.
-Taking 800 CFA/kg for Tilapia, a duckweed surface of 1.7 m2/habitant (table 2) and a productivity of $2510^3$ kg/ha/month a treatment capacity of 1000 equivalents can generate monthly 150 000 CFA ($230 \in$) in fish production.
-This amount roughly equilibrates operating costs (figure 6B).
-Taking in account the difference between natural and fed population the difference in conversion should be at least 2.5% to make a conversion in Tilapia financially attractive, otherwise a commercialisation of duckweed as animal feeding at 20 CFA/kg should be preferable.
-Low duckweed prices and high conversion factors make the fish breeding an optimal solution.
+Taking a duckweed surface of 1.7 m2/habitant used in our pilote and a the productivity achieved a treatment capacity of 1000 equivalents can generate monthly 150 000 CFA (230 €) by means of fish production.
+This amount roughly equilibrates operating costs (electricity, device renewal and wages).
+The conversion ratio of duckweed - Tilapia should be at least 2.5% to make fish cultivation financially attractive, otherwise a direct commercialisation of duckweed as animal feeding (chicken) should be preferable.
+Low duckweed prices and high conversion factors make fish breeding an optimal solution.

-4. CONCLUSIONS & DISCUSSION
+CONCLUSIONS & DISCUSSION

 Our results show the feasibility of the wastewater treatment in a urban agro-sanitary system.
 The stabilisation ponds used, attains removal efficiencies for BOD and COD comparable to other systems in the region, but with significantly better pathogen removal.
 Only 3.4 m2 were needed to treat an equivalent of habitant.
 The effluent meets the WHO guidelines for reuse in agriculture.
 To obtain a lower concentrations of carbon and nitrogen in the effluent a lower load or a higher residence time can be applied.
-A more practical solution consists in the utilisation of settler/digester at the entrance of the treatment file.
-For an optimal duckweed production care should be taken to maintain the temperature and the ammonium below 30 mg-N/l and 30°C.
+The utilisation of settler/digester at the entrance of the treatment.